coinfloor/API/BIST.md

 **N.B:**

-1. Bitstamp encodes the date field as a string.
-Coinfloor encodes the datefield as an integer.
+1. Coinfloor encodes the date field as an integer.

 ##API AUTHENTICATION
 All private API calls require authentication.
 You need to provide 3 parameters to authenticate a request:

+* User ID
 * API key
-* Tonce
-* Signature
+* Passphrase

-#### API KEY
+####User ID
-To get an API key, go to the Dashboard
+To get your User ID (sometimes referred to as a Core ID), go to the Dashboard

-####CORE ID
+#### API key
-To get an Core ID, go to the Dashboard
+To get your API key (referred to as a "Cookie" in the WebSocket API documentation), go to the Dashboard

-####TONCE
-Tonce is a regular integer number.
-It must be increasing with every request you make.
-Example: if you set tonce to 1 in your first request, you must set it to at least 2 in your second request.
-You are not required to start with 1.
-A common practice is to use [unix time](http://en.wikipedia.org/wiki/Unix_time) for that parameter.
+####Passphrase
+Is the password you use to log into Coinfloor.

 **N.B:**

-1. Bitstamp authenticates requests using an API key and an HMAC (which Bitstamp calls a "signature").
-The HMAC is computed using a tonce (which Bitstamp calls a "nonce," even though it isn't one), a client ID, an API key, and a secret key as inputs.
-The API key, tonce, and HMAC are then passed as POST parameters.

-2. Coinfloor authenticates requests using standard HTTP Basic authentication.
+1. Coinfloor authenticates requests using standard HTTP Basic authentication.
 The username portion of the Basic credentials is constructed by concatenating the numeric user ID, a slash, and the user's API authentication cookie.
 The password portion is simply the user's login passphrase.

-3. Bitstamp passes authentication credentials in POST parameters.
-Custom software is needed to generate the required HMAC.

-4. Coinfloor passes authentication credentials in the HTTP standard Authorization request header.
-Many off-the-shelf HTTP clients (including cURL and all web browsers) can generate the necessary request header.
+2. Many off-the-shelf HTTP clients (including cURL and all web browsers) can generate the HTTP Basic Authorization request header.

+This is an example of how to make a balance request with curl:

+> ``curl -k -u '[User ID]/[API key]:[Passphrase]' https://webapi.coinfloor.co.uk:8090/bist/XBT/GBP/balance/``

+* ``User ID`` and ``API key`` are provided on your Coinfloor logged in Dashboard page.
+* ``Passphrase`` is your Coinfloor passphrase.

 ##PRIVATE FUNCTIONS